cse-sim/cse/doc/src/records/battery.md

 Name of a meter by which the BATTERY's power input/output (i.e., charge/discharge) is recorded.
 Charges to the BATTERY system would be seen as a positive powerflow while discharges from the BATTERY system would be seen as a negative value.

+Note btMeter determines the source for the probe value *loadSeen*.
+See discussion and example under btChgReq (below).

 <%= member_table(
   units: "",
   legal_range: "meter name ",